-Sustainable Groundwater Management Act (AB 1739, SB 1168, and SB 1319, 2014)
+Sustainable Groundwater Management

+(AB 1739, SB 1168, and SB 1319, 2014)

-- Locally formed Groundwater Sustainability Agencies are required to prepare and adopt a Groundwater Sustainability Plan by January 1, 2022. - Measuring, monitoring, and management actions will be undertaken thereafter with a report due each year, and plan updates every five years.
+- Locally formed Groundwater Sustainability Agencies (GSAs) prepared and adopted a Groundwater Sustainability Plans for each subbasin by January 31, 2022. - Measuring, monitoring, and management actions will be undertaken thereafter with a report due by April 1 of each year and plan updates every five years.